-Gout is a very common form of inflammatory arthritis, affecting ~9.2 million adults (3.9%) in the U.S. Although the etiology of gout is well understood and effective, inexpensive medications exist to treat gout, gaps in quality of care persist.
+Gout is a common form of inflammatory arthritis, affecting ~9.2 million adults (3.9%) in the U.S. The good news: The etiology of gout is well understood, and effective, inexpensive medications exist to treat it.
+However, gaps in quality of care persist.
 Below, explore selected content from The Rheumatologist’s collection of research reviews, case reports and clinical articles on advances in the diagnosis and management of gout.
 New features are added often, so check back frequently.